The surprising health benefits of fasting

 This month over one billion Muslims across the world will begin fasting for Ramadan.

 Their daylight hours will be spent without any food, water, smoking and sex.
-This year, fasting hours will range with fasting more difficult for those living in countries in the far north, where the sun can remain in the sky almost all day.
+Last year, fasting hours around the world ranged between 9 and 21 hours.
+This year, fasting hours will range between 9 and 19 hours – with fasting more difficult for those living in countries in the far north, where the sun can remain in the sky almost all day.

 Some might wince at the thought of not having access to even a glass of water during the hot, sweltering days but research has found that there are many health benefits that come from fasting.

 As well as being a spiritual detox, where Muslims give up materialistic pursuits, arguments and sexual relations in a bid to become closer to God and gain taqwa (God-consciousness), fasting can help detox our bodies, improve our health and even lose weight.